aspose-font/Aspose.Font-Documentation/java/font-converter/cff/_index.md

 The article will explain to you with the code how to transform `CFF` format.
 Aspose solution now gives you the opportunity to convert `CFF` to `TTF`, `CFF` to `WOFF`, and `CFF` to `WOFF2`.
 ____

-First, import the next classes:
+First, use the next statements:
 {{< highlight java >}}
     package com.aspose.font;